An imposing Edwardian mansion in a spectacular setting rising above the River Tweed, in the heart of Scott country.

 Super king bed, chest drawers of drawers, seating area, dressing table and decorative fireplace.

-Adjacent children's bedroom / dressing room with single truckle bed with additional pull-out single bed, dressing table, fitted cupboards with hanging space and shelving.
+Adjoining children's bedroom / dressing room with truckle bed, which can be set up as a sofa or used as either a single children's bed or twin beds, dressing table, fitted cupboards with hanging space and shelving.

 En suite shower room with large walk-in shower, basin and WC.